AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 gravitational waves

-intensive snaking curvature of space - should rise to massive primordial gravitational waves , which from that moment will
+gravitational waves should emerge, which from that moment will

 spread through space.
 Their original amplitude would be

-gravitational waves , beyond the possibility of detection in
+the possibility of detection in the foreseeable future.
+However,

-electromagnetic radiation, which now observe as microwave background (origin
+(separating) electromagnetic radiation, which we now observe as microwave relic radiation background (origin

 and properties relict microwave cosmic background were analyzed